arsiba/heimwerk/README.md

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=arsiba_heimwerk&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=arsiba_heimwerk)
 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=arsiba_heimwerk&metric=reliability_rating)](https://sonarcloud.io/summary/new_code?id=arsiba_heimwerk)

-**Heimwerk** is a self-service catalog for deploying services.
+**Heimwerk** is a Platform for deploying Docker containers.
 Users can select from a catalog of prebuilt modules, view them, and deploy them with a single click.
 The system simplifies service deployment in a homelab and enables standardized deployments.

 The recommended use case is in combination with **Pangolin**, to automatically make deployed services accessible to the user, including subdomain, network rules, and access control.